 English language requirements

 King's accepts a number of different English language tests for entry onto our programmes of study with IELTS being the most common.
-English language requirements vary slightly from subject to subject.
+English language requirements can vary dependent on the course and level of study.

 This information should be used as a general guideline and entry requirements can vary depending on course.

-The list below is guide to bursaries, scholarships and funding to students from some Southeast Asian countries.
-This is not a comprehensive list but a start to helping you research possible funding opportunities.
-Please also refer to our fees and funding pages for undergraduate and postgraduate students.
+The list below a scholarships and funding guide for students from some Latin American countries.
+This is not a comprehensive list but a start to help you research possible funding opportunities.
+Further funding opportunities can be found in the King's Postgraduate Funding Database.

 Latin American restaurants